New Jersey Drug Distribution Charge Attorney

 Experienced Drug Crime Lawyer Defends Clients Facing Drug Distribution Charges In Middlesex County, Monmouth County, Ocean County, and Throughout NJ

 Drug crimes are among the most serious in New Jersey.
 If convicted, defendants face potentially life-altering penalties, up to and including the imposition of a jail term.
-As a result, if you are charged with a drug offense in New Jersey, it is critical that you have an experienced New Jersey criminal defense attorney representing you.
+As a result, if you are charged with a drug offense in New Jersey, it is critical that you have an experienced New Jersey drug distribution charge attorney representing you.

 Charges may also be brought for unlawful possession of prescription drugs.
 In fact, charges involving pharmaceutical drugs, such as pain killers, are becoming more common and widespread.
 If an individual is found to be under the influence of prescription medication for which he or she does not possess a prescription, such possession may result in criminal charges.
 Penalties associated with these charges often hinge on the amount of the prescription drugs possessed.
 For instance, a defendant convicted of possessing five or more doses of a prescription drug may be charged with a fourth degree crime, which can result in up to 18 months in jail.
 If the possession consists of four or less doses, the defendant may be charged with a disorderly persons offense.

 In order for an individual to obtain medication, he or she must first have a prescription from a licensed physician.
 That prescription is then presented to a pharmacist, who is authorized to supply the medication.
 This routine process has resulted in criminal efforts to obtain and use prescription drug pads.
 Such theft and prescription drug fraud is prosecuted just as seriously as other drug charges.
 These crimes are generally brought as third degree offenses, which can result in up to 5 years in state prison.